rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 In addition, gene and genome editing, if further developed, could safely permit humans to enhance themselves[^more_on_enhancement] - robuster immune systems[^immune_system_malleability]; reduced suspecibility to infections and disease[^disease_suspectibility_malleability]; reduced aggression[^aggression_malleability]; reduced risk of addiction[^reduced_addiction_risk]; reduced depression[^depression_malleability] or anxiety[^anxiety_malleability]; higher life satisfaction[^life_satisfaction_malleability]; longer lifespans[^lifespan_malleability]; greater physical attractiveness[^physical_attractiveness_malleability], endurance[^endurance_malleability], strength[^strength_malleability], and dexerity[^dexerity_malleability]; increased cognitive capabilities[^IQ_enhancement] or creativity[^creativity_malleability]; or stronger ethical inclinations[^morality_malleability] - among plausibly many other things[^general_search_for_enhancement].

-Given present uncertainties[^problem_with_twin_studies] with the genetic nature of these traits, it's difficult to predict how well or much gene or genome editing will be able to enhance them, technically speaking (without regard to goverance).
+Given present uncertainties[^problem_with_twin_studies] with the genetic nature of these traits, it's difficult to predict how well or much gene or genome editing technology will be able to enhance them.
+There are also many ethical considerations that need to be taken in account[^ethical_considerations].

 <!-- FOOTNOTES============================ -->
 [^more_on_enhancement]: NEED List all books on enhancement I can find.
 Reference the Wikipedia link.